Find Affordable College Courses

 Best Maryland Schools for Affordable Quality for a Master's in Psychology

 Our 2023 rankings named Bowie State University the best value school in Maryland for psychology students working on their master’s degree.
-Located in the suburb of Bowie, Bowie State University is a public college with a medium-sized student population.
+Located in the suburb of Bowie, Bowie State University is a public school with a moderately-sized student population.

 #2